-Besides the application form, you must also attach various supporting documents to give NVC a better reason as to why you should be allowed to immigrate to the U.S with an IR-1 visa.
-The supporting documents must be sent to the NVC and the file must contain the following:
+Besides the application form, you must also attach various supporting documents to give NVC a better reason as to why you should be allowed to immigrate to the US with an IR1 visa.

 How to get a Lawful Permanent Resident (LPR) status?